-Dalriada assumed trusteeship of the Scheme via a bulk appointment by TPR, when Dalriada was also appointed to one other scheme.
-Both schemes shared (and continue to share) similar characteristics, such as the previous trustees, administration records and, on occasions, investments.
-Where work is carried out that has a mutual benefit to both schemes collectively, the costs will be shared across both schemes.
+Dalriada assumed trusteeship of the Scheme via a bulk appointment by TPR, when Dalriada was also appointed to two other Schemes.
+All three Schemes share similar characteristics.
+Where work is carried out that has a mutual benefit to all Schemes collectively, the costs will be shared across all the Schemes.
+If one of the Schemes has no assets, the costs will be met by the other Schemes.

-Under the terms of its appointment, the fees of Dalriada and its advisers fall as debt due from the employer (or sponsor).
-However in this case the sponsor company was dissolved in February 2019.
+Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer.
+However, in this case the sponsor company was dissolved in February 2018.
 In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.